Best Spots for Snorkeling in Australia

-Snorkeling in Australia is a big sport and beach activity among youth in this country.
+Snorkeling in Australia is a big sport and beach activity among youth.
 For that, you can check top spots for snorkeling in Australia if you are going there for riding on some waves.
 Australia boasts many UNESCO World Heritage Sites, like the Great Barrier Reef.
-These locations have fantastic coastlines, complex ecosystems as well as a lot of blue water which are perfect for snorkeling.
+These locations have fantastic coastlines, complex ecosystems, as well as a lot of blue water, which are perfect for snorkeling.
 Here are the best spots for snorkeling in Australia.

-Busselton Jetty with 2 kilometers length is the longest wooden jetty in the world.
+Busselton Jetty, 2 kilometers in length, is the longest wooden jetty in the world.
 You can find it in the town of Busselton, Western Australia.
-This jetty is a major tourists in the region and there are many snorkeling spots available there too.
-There are over 300 species of marine life available for you to observe under water.
+This jetty is a major tourist in the region, and many snorkeling spots are available there too.
+There are over 300 species of marine life available for you to observe underwater.